vykoio/docs/docs/overview.md

 ## Authentication

 For obvious reasons, many of our endpoints will return sensitive information regarding client's data.
-For this reason, we've devised a secure authentication scheme that is required for many requests.
+For this reason, we've devised a secure authentication scheme that is required for the majority of requests.

-You can generate your API tokens within your dashboard and must include them in the request body under the key `token` or, alternatively, you may also specify the token within the `Authorization` \***\*header of type `bearer`**.\*\*
+You can generate your API tokens within your dashboard and must include them in the request body under the key `token` or, alternatively, you may also specify the token within the `Authorization` header of type **`bearer`.**

 **See below for examples for both methods.**